Snaacky/thewiki/docs/tutorials/mpv.md

 ```

 +++ Mid-Range PCs
-If you have a mid-range pc, you can stick to mpv's built-in `high-quality` profile.
+If you use mid-range hardware, we suggest sticking to mpv's built-in `high-quality` profile.

-In your `mpv.conf`, add the following:
+To use the profile, add the following to the top of your `mpv.conf`:

 ```properties
 ## Video